Let the Devil Wear Black: Cast

+Home media

 The DVD was released in 2000 in English and German.
-The DVD has 15 chapters, Dolby Digital 5.1 sound, pan and scan transfer, Spanish subtitles, and a moving video scene index menu.
-The special features are behind the scenes footage and two versions of the film's movie trailer.
+It has 15 chapters, Dolby Digital 5.1 sound, pan and scan transfer, Spanish subtitles, and a moving video scene index menu.
+The special features are behind-the-scenes footage and two versions of the film's trailer.

 Reception

-A Reel Film review said the actors are good and that the somber tone makes the film watchable.
+A Reel Film review said the actors are good, and the somber tone makes the film watchable.
 Christopher Null, of Film Critic, said that the film's most priceless moment is when the character Ophelia samples dog food.